omergamliel3/flutter-movies-weather-app/README.md

 **Step 4:**

-Execute the following command to run the app (you must have an open android emulator)
+Execute the following command to run the app (you must have an open android emulator):

 ```
 flutter run -t lib/main/main_dev.dart